lizajivnani/Bayesian-Heredity-Predictor/README.md

 The project uses a simplified model of genetic inheritance and trait expression.
 Probabilities are based on the hearing impairment version of the GJB2 gene but can be adapted for other genes and traits.

-Acknowledgments
+Acknowledgments:
-This project is part of Harvard University CS50's Introduction to Artificial Intelligence with Python, ©2024 Harvard University.
+This project was implemented as part of the coursework for Harvard University's CS50 Introduction to Artificial Intelligence with Python.